Insider - Korean Language Learning App

 Reflection

-Here’s a breakdown of the key results from 10 participants:
+I tested my prototype with 10 participants.
+Here’s a breakdown of the key results:

 100%